Gershom ben Solomon Kohen: Personal life

 Based upon his name, he was the son of Solomon Kohen.
 Kohen lived in Prague by 1509, when he was a tax collector.
-His relatives lived in České Budějovice (about 150 miles from Prague) and Krakow (about 530 miles east of Prague).
+His relatives lived in České Budějovice (about 150 miles from Prague) and Kraków (about 530 miles east of Prague).

 He married Května (Tzemah), the daughter of Eva.
 He owned a house in 1517, his wife purchased another house for her and their children in 1521, and he expanded the original house in 1522.
 Kohen and Eva had five sons: Solomon, Mordecai, Moses, Judah, and Benjamin.

-Ferdinand, King of Bohemia banished Jews from Bohemia in September 1541, requiring them to leave by November 11, 1541.
+Ferdinand, King of Bohemia banished Jews from Bohemia in September 1541, requiring them to leave by 11 November 1541.
 Kohen was one of the rare individuals to receive a geleitbrief, a letter of safe conduct, to give them more time to arrange their affairs to leave Bohemia.
 He was still in Prague in 1542 and in January 1544.
-He is said to have died by March 1, 1545, when he was thought to be at least 60 years of age, but he is also said to have worked as a printer in Heddernheim in 1546.
+He is said to have died by 1 March 1545, when he was thought to be at least 60 years of age, but he is also said to have worked as a printer in Heddernheim in 1546.